- You must purchase the hero skill before you can take any other heroic skills

 Get it Together

 You may restore three hits to a companion who still has hits remaining by expending a hero point and performing at least five seconds of uninterrupted appropriate roleplaying encouraging them to pull themselves together.
-If you or your target attacks another character or either of you are hit then the attempt to use stay with me fails.
+If you or your target attacks another character or either of you are hit then the attempt to use get it together fails.
 Your hero point is not lost but you must begin the roleplaying again.
 You must be close enough to touch the target and it does not restore the use of a limb that has been CLEAVED or IMPALED.